 Mary is from Canada, where she obtained her BA in Psychology.
 She is currently the research and knowledge management assistant at the IFRC PS Centre.
 Within the MSc Global Health programme, she is broadly interested in psychosomatic health and the structural determinants of health.
 In her spare time she loves discovering new music, getting lost in Reddit threads, running, and watching stand-up comedy.

-Pippa was chief editor of EOGH from September 2018 to December 2019, and continued as co-editor from January 2019 to January 2020.
-Her major achievements as editor were formalising the blog’s organisational structure, implementing a handover procedure to improve sustainability and securing an annual budget.
-She also oversaw a 8-fold increase in average monthly site views during those 18 months, and took a lead role in co-organising the seminar “Decolonising Global Health” in October 2019.
-Soon to finish the MSc in Global Health, she’s writing her thesis on the political aspects of a specific proposed nutrition policy in the UK.
+Pippa was main editor of EOGH from September 2018 to December 2019, and continued as co-editor from January 2019 to January 2020.
+Her major achievements were formalising the blog’s organisational structure, implementing a handover procedure to improve sustainability, and securing an annual budget.
+She also oversaw an 8-fold increase in average monthly site views during her time on the editorial team, and took a lead role in co-organising the seminar “Decolonising Global Health” in October 2019.
+She graduated in March 2020, and is pursuing her interest in food and climate policy with a PhD in the UK.

 Thomas Hilberg Rahbek

 Thomas has a Bachelor in Public Health from University of Southern Denmark, where he also did an internship in the department for Research in Childhood Health.
 He has a big interest in Urban Health and is currently working at the Cities Changing Diabetes project at Novo Nordisk, focusing on research in urban obesity and diabetes.
 He completed his MSc in Spring 2018.

 Helen is Norwegian/American, but spent most her time in the US where she received her bachelors in Human Nutrition and Food Sciences.
 She also has her masters in global health from the University of Copenhagen which is when she was an editor for the Eye of Global Health Blog.
 She is now currently working for the National Food Institute at Denmark’s Technical University.